Removing an internal wall? What you need to know

 Once your structural engineer has visited to assess the work, calculated the correct load and taken measurements for the beam (also known as an RSJ or joist and usually made of steel but can be timber), you will need to make a building regulations application to us and pay a fee before the work starts and provide us with your structural engineer’s calculations for the new supporting beam.

 Our in-house structural engineer will then suitably assess these calculations within a maximum of 10 working days to ensure they are sufficient to carry the ‘load’ and email you or your agent to confirm this.
 Your builder can then order your beam, and have it delivered to your home.

 Knocking out the wall will be messy and dusty and the floor above will need to be supported whilst the work is carried out by metal acrow props which will remain until the new support is put into position.
 Once this has been done, your builder should call us out to inspect the work and ensure it is correctly installed before it is boarded for fire protection and plastered over.
 On satisfactory final inspection we will then issue you with a Completion Certificate to confirm the work met the building regulations.
 (Make sure you keep this document safe as it will be needed if you sell your home in the future.)
-You will find some additional information on taking down internal walls in our Guide to Extending your Home.
+You will find some additional information on taking down internal walls in our Guide to Renovating your Home.

 Besides the obvious things like plastering and painting where the new beam has been installed, you may also need to budget for rerouting any electrical wires around the new opening, new floor covering and repainting and plastering your ceiling.

 What if I don’t apply for building regs?